ldclakmal/ballerina-security/README.md

 This section demonstrates the real-world scenarios which have authentication and authorization requirements and how that can be supported with Ballerina.

-> NOTE: These scenarios are validated against a provided Ballerina version (latest version) with an automated [test-suite](https://github.com/ldclakmal/ballerina-security/actions/workflows/scenarios.yml).
+> **NOTE**: These scenarios are validated against a provided Ballerina version (latest version) with an automated [test-suite](https://github.com/ldclakmal/ballerina-security/actions/workflows/scenarios.yml).

 1. [Ballerina Secure Token Service (STS)](./scenarios/sts)
 2. [E-Commerce system](./scenarios/e-commerce-system)